DekoTheKing/e-shop/README.md

 ## Electronics Store with Shopping Cart, Catalog, and Checkout

-This project is a comprehensive e-Commerce application for an electronics store, featuring essential functionalities such as a shopping cart, product catalog, user authentication, and a seamless checkout process.
+This project is a comprehensive e-Commerce application for an electronics store, featuring essential functionalities such as a shopping cart, product catalog and user authentication.

 ### Features: